 2 List the players numerically by jersey number.

 3 List the players full names legibly, last name first.

 4 List all players on the roster, even if some are absent or unable to play.

 5 Do not mark any boxes to indicate when players will be participating or staying out.

 6 Fill in the date, time and location of the game.

 You should tell the referee which players, if any, are absent or otherwise unable to play.
 Also, tell the referee which players will be sitting out during the first period of play.
 The referee will make the appropriate notations on the card.
 Please do not mark them ahead of time.

 Make a substitution plan on a separate sheet of paper in advance.
 You may not have time once you are at the playing field to copy the Lineup Card to a separate sheet.

 If a player or registered adult volunteer (such as a Coach or Assistant Coach) becomes injured during practice or a game, the injury must be reported.
-Please visit our Accident Reporting page for instructions.
+Please contact our Regional Safety Director at firstname.lastname@example.org.

 The AYSO Incident Report Forms is available here.
 Incident Report Forms should be completed by any Coach, Referee or Regional Board Member witnessing any serious incident involving, but not limited to: